Code-Institute-Submissions/MelWatts-The-Conservation-Rooflight-Range_MayResub/README.md

 ## UX

-User stories
+User stories can be found [here](media/User_journey.JPG)

 ## First time visitor goals

 * As a first time visitor, my aim is to feel engaged and drawn in by the big imagery.
 * As a first time visitor, my aim is to be able to find what I am looking for very easily with an simple navigation through the site.
 * As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
-* As a First Time Visitor, I want to be able to easily navigate throughout the site to find contact forms and to sign up for a free trial.
+* As a First Time Visitor, I want to be able to easily navigate throughout the site to clearly see all products on offer.
-* As a First Time Visitor, I want to be able to easily navigate throughout the site to register a new account so I can comment on the blog posts.
+* As a First Time Visitor, I want to be able to easily navigate throughout the site and filter down the products to suit my own needs.
+* As a first Time Visitor, I want to have all the infomation I need to make a decision to whether I purchase a product or not.
+* As a first Time Visitor, I want to have the ability to create my own account.
+* As a first Time Visitor, I want to have the ability to read other users stories.

 ## Returning visitor goals:

 * As a returning visitor, my aim is for the site to be familiar and clear for the visitor to find what they were previously researching.
-* As a returning visitor, I want my site to help reasure people they are in the correct place for the help or advice they need.
+* As a returning visitor, I want a returning visitor be reasured if they've forgottten their pasword to their account they can eaily reset it.
-* As a Returning Visitor, I want visitors to find the best way to get in contact with the organisation with any questions they may have.
+* As a Returning Visitor, I want visitors to upload their own story and be able to edit or delete also.
-* As a Returning Visitor, I want visitors to feel reasurred if they feel nervous about contacting us to discuss thier weight concerns.
+* As a Returning Visitor, I want visitors to feel reasurred they are buying in a safe environment.
-* As a returning visitor, I want to check if there has been any more blogs to rad and comments.
+* As a returning visitor, I want to check if there has been any more Stories uploaded to read.

-The end goal of the project is to help people to reach their weight and fitness goal with confidence .
+The end goal of the project is to sell a high end premium product.

 ### UX stories

+Buyer Journey can be found [here](media/Buyer_journey_map.JPG)

-* As a user I want to find help to improve my fitness.
+* As a user I want to find a high end product for my property.
-* As a user I want to find help and advice to reach my weight loss goals.
+* As a user I want to log in to my own account.
-* As a user I want to know what help or support is out there.
+* As a user I want to upload, edit or delete my own personal story.
-* As a user I want to find out what professional advice is available to me.
+* As a user I want to find out more about the company I may buy from.
-* As a user I want to find out some tips to keep to maintain my weight and fitness levels.
+* As a user I want to be confident my purchase is done in a safe environment.
-* As a user I would like to feel I am not alone and there is help for me.
+* As a user I would like to filter through the products knowing I am buying the correct item for my needs.
-* As a user I would like to be educated in various nutrtion benefits to help with my personal goals.
-* As a user I would like to be register for my own account and to keep up with blogs posst.

 ## Strategy